 I live with my daughter Diana and my grandson Edson – and there is no greater joy than being called “mom” and now “nana.”
 I come from a big family, I have 8 sisters and one brother – they all live in Mexico with their families – but we call each other on a regular basis and most of the time we arrange our time to take vacations together.

 I love reading, dancing, cooking, baking, walking, Zumba, going to antique markets (I collect antique silver) and spending time with my grandson and my daughter.

-I am the Lead Teacher at APC.
+I am the Lead Teacher in Room 4 at APC.
 I first came to the Center in 2003.
 I have extensive experience with children who have special needs, including autism, speech delay, developmental delay, hyperactivity, behavior problems, and aggression.
 I have attended many workshops, training programs, and in-services, which have enhanced my knowledge of the various types of play therapy.
 I am also working as a behavior specialist at a well respected community agency.
 I make home visits to special needs children.
 Because I am bilingual in English and Spanish, I am grateful that I can reach a wide range of families, especially those who are not familiar with their neighborhood resources.
 My mission is to help as many families as possible.